About

 Award Selection Process

-All proposals will be reviewed by a five-person panel consisting of government personnel and energy experts.
+All proposals will be reviewed by a panel consisting of government personnel and energy experts.

 At the conference, the proposals that advanced will be presented to the panel during lunch.
 Each proposal presentation will be 10 minutes and the panel will have five minutes to ask questions, totaling 15 minutes per proposal.

 The panel will convene after all presentations have been given to determine the final award amounts.
-The winners for each amount will be announced at the conference’s Networking Reception.
+Winners will be announced at the conference’s Networking Reception, and the winners must be present to accept the award.

 Award Selection Criteria